 Tubular Bells Deepwater Oil and Gas Field, Gulf of Mexico, United States of America

-Tubular Bells is a deepwater oil and gas field located in Mississippi Canyon Block 725 of the United States Gulf of Mexico (USGoM).
+Tubular Bells is a deepwater oil and gas field located in Mississippi Canyon Block 725 of the US Gulf of Mexico (USGoM).

-The field lies in water depths of approximately 1,310 to 1,400m and is situated about 217km south-east of New Orleans, Louisiana.
+The field lies in water depths between 1,310m and 1,400m, and is situated approximately 217km south-east of New Orleans, Louisiana.

-Development drilling at the field is expected to start in 2012.
-Commencement of initial production, which is targeted for 2014, will depend on the receipt of necessary clearances from the government.
-The cost of developing Tubular Bells is estimated to be $2.3bn.
+Development drilling at the field began in 2012 and initial production was achieved in November 2014, after receiving necessary clearances from the government.
+The development cost of Tubular Bells is estimated to be $2.3bn.

 Hess Corporation, an integrated energy company located in New York City, is the operator of Tubular Bells.
-It currently has a 40% working interest in the project and once BP's share is transferred (approval pending), the company's ownership will increase to 57.14%.
+Hess has 57% interest in Tubular Bells, while project co-partner Chevron USA holds the remaining 53% stake.

 Discovery of the Tubular Bells field

 The Tubular Bells discovery was made in October 2003.
 The egg-shaped, deep Miocene discovery, spans parts of 682, 683, 724, 725, 726 and 727 Blocks of Mississippi Canyon.